Nalistas/Rtype/README.md

     ```

 3. **Build the project**:
-    to build the project, you can simply launch `compile.sh`for linux or `test.bat` for windows
+    to build the project, you can simply launch `compile.sh`for linux or `compile.bat` for windows
     the cmakelists will handle the foreign package byt themselves

 4. **Running the game**: